memoio/meeda-docs/docs/developers/FileProof-API.md

 **Notice：**

 Before calling this method, the account needs to `approve` the corresponding fee of the FileProof contract account.
-The fee price is: sizeByte*(end-start)*price.
+The fee price is: `sizeByte*(end-start)*price`.

 **Parameters：**